sophiay98/4182_fuzzer/y_README.md

 3.You can pass in -A to test all fields. (while not reading in from a file)

-4. below is --help for the fuzz.py
+4.below is --help for the fuzz.py

 ```
 usage: fuzz.py [-h] [-S SRC] [-D DST] [-SP SP] [-DP DP] [-IF IFILE_NAME]